Your Right to Be Safe and Secure at Work

 Whether you’re being pressured to have sex with your boss or forced to listen to foul language or slurs, harassment and bullying of all types can create an unsafe, hostile work environment.
 While federal and state laws are limited in defining illegal behavior, that does not mean what you’re experiencing is acceptable.
 This section will guide you in understanding your rights and how to navigate hostile workplace environments.

 Harassment: Under federal and WA state law it is illegal to harass a person in any aspect of employment because of that person’s race, color, ethnicity, gender, religion, sexual orientation, or other legally protected status.
 Harassment can include slurs, offensive or derogatory remarks about a person’s identity, or the display of offensive symbols.
-Harassment against someone because of their protected status can be illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim of the harassment being fired or demoted).See the Discrinination section to get a comprehensive list of protected statuses and guidance on how to defend your rights.
+Harassment against someone because of their protected status can be illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim of the harassment being fired or demoted).
+See Chapter 3: Your Right to be Free of Discrimination to get a comprehensive list of protected statuses and guidance on how to defend your rights.

 Workplace bullying typically involves malicious behavior such as deliberate insults, threats, demeaning comments, constant criticism, overbearing supervision, profane outburst, blatant ostracism, being overworked, or simply not communicating with colleagues.
 More subtle forms of bullying can include withholding or supplying incorrect work-related information, sabotaging projects, passive-aggressive behavior, blocking promotions, providing unclear or contradictory instructions, or requesting unnecessary or menial work.

 Generally, it is not illegal for your boss to harass you unless it is done for an illegal reason.
 The law does not require that your boss be nice, kind or fair, only that your boss does not treat you differently because of your age, sex, race, religion, national origin, disability, or other protected status.
 However, if bullying starts as retaliation against an employee who has reported ethical concerns about the company, the employee may be protected under whistleblower statutes.
 Workers represented by a union can report the bullying to their Union Representative and seek support in addressing the behavior with workplace management.
-Learn more about bullying at: https://www.workplacefairness.org/workplace-bullying
+Learn more about bullying here.

 Assault/Workplace Violence: If you have experienced sexual assault or physical violence at work, report it immediately to your supervisor and/or the police, and detail the incident in writing.
 If you have been threatened at your workplace and your supervisor or employer does not act, or the threat of further violence is serious, report it to the local police.